-Botox® Cosmetic by Allergan (or similar products under the brand names Dysport or Xeomin) is an FDA-approved1 cosmetic injectable that can provide an aesthetic improvement to the effects of aging.
+Botox® Cosmetic by Allergan (or similar products under the brand names Dysport or Xeomin) is an FDA-approved cosmetic injectable that can provide an aesthetic improvement to the effects of Trusted Source FDA Approvals and Consensus Guidelines for Botulinum Toxins in the Treatment of Dystonia Toxins Go to Source aging.
 It is made from Botulinum toxin type A, which is a neurotoxin that works to relax overworked facial muscles that can cause you to look old, tired, or worn out.
 Patients who receive Botox injections typically have a younger, more refreshed facial appearance with fewer fine lines and wrinkles.

 Botox Injections in Houston

 Dr. Rukmini Rednam is Houston’s go-to plastic surgeon for cosmetic Botox injections, along with Erin Ho, her Physician Assistant whom she personally trained.
 With years of combined experience in providing Botox injections, we help patients looking to eliminate or reduce facial wrinkles and lines, frown lines, and crows feet while maintaining natural facial expressions.
 Botox injections can be both preventative and reactive; many individuals start Botox injections as a preventative measure before fine lines and wrinkles appear while other patients seek out Botox injections to reduce or eliminate facial wrinkles and the severe frown lines that have developed due to the natural effects of aging.